MobinaMhr/Distributed-voice-call-using-WebRTC/README.md

-# Computer-Networks-Course-S2025
-Computer Networks course projects in the spring semester of the University of Tehran under the supervision of Dr.Yazdani.

 # Distributed voice call using WebRTC
+A Computer Networks course project in the spring semester of the University of Tehran under the supervision of Dr.Yazdani.

 ## How to Run